 2. WAGING WAR

 To win, you need a great strategic plan and a tactical plan to implement it.
 Concurrently plan and take action to test if the plan is sound and build contingency plans for threats and opportunities.
-The 3 strategic rules for business are:
+Following are the strategic rules for business:

 To win a war, you must have adequate funds.
 Businesses often fail because they run out of capital—this is in turn due to poor management, resource allocation or product-service fit.